gxywy/rl-plotter/README.md

---shaded_err          shaded region corresponding to error in mean estimate of the group --legend_loc          location of legend --legend_outside      place the legend outside of the figure --no_legend_group_num don't show num of group in legend --time                enable this will set x_key to t, and activate parameters about time --time_unit           parameters about time, x axis time unit (default: h)
+--shaded_err          shaded region corresponding to error in mean estimate of the group --legend_loc          location of legend --legend_outside      place the legend outside of the figure --borderpad           borderpad of legend (default: 0.5) --labelspacing        labelspacing of legend (default: 0.5) --no_legend_group_num don't show num of group in legend --time                enable this will set x_key to t, and activate parameters about time --time_unit           parameters about time, x axis time unit (default: h)